Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 # 6. Arithmetic
-Arithmetic is crucial in software, especially in complex programs like AI, games, etc. However, it's also significant at the low level.
+Arithmetic is crucial in software, especially in complex programs like AI, games, etc. However, it is also significant at the low level.
 There are four basic arithmetic operations that the CPU can perform: addition, subtraction, multiplication, and division.

 ## 6.1 Flags
-Before we begin discussing methods for arithmetic in assembly, it's important to address CPU flags.
+Before we begin discussing methods for arithmetic in assembly, it is important to address CPU flags.
 A CPU flag is utilized to store information representing an event that has just occurred.
 This event could be an overflow or indicate that the result of an arithmetic operation is zero.
 These flags are crucial for making decisions, especially in jumps after the cmp opcode, which typically sets flags.

 ## 6.1 Addition
 There are two ways to perform addition in Assembly language, one more sophisticated and one simpler.
 We have already encountered them before, and they are the add and inc instructions.